-In 1962, undergraduates in First Year Medicine will be limited to 365 and in 1963 to 300.
+In 1963, undergraduates in First Year Medicine will be limited to 300.

 Method of Selection

 (i) At Entry to the First Year: Entry from the Leaving Certificate Examination will be based on the aggregate of the five highest co-ordinated marks in papers in matriculation subjects.
 (Co-ordinated marks make allowance for difference in the average ability and in the spread of ability of candidates taking each paper.)